Reflecting the Image of God

-And the only way we can be more like God in character and reflect His image is to get to know Him.
+The only way we can be more like God in character and reflect His image is to get to know Him.
 We can do this by studying His word, the Bible.
 This should be done with fervent prayer for the Holy Spirit’s guidance.
-The more we learn about God, the more we know about Him, the more we can become like Him.
+The more we learn about God, the more we understand His character, the more we can become like Him.

-This spiritual transformation that proceeds from Christ takes place only through the operation of the Holy Spirit, who, having access to the heart, renews, hallows, and glorifies the nature and makes it over into the likeness of Christ’s perfect life.
-Therefore, this transformation is progressive.
+This spiritual transformation that proceeds from Christ takes place only through the operation of the Holy Spirit, who, having access to the heart, renews, hallows, and glorifies the nature and changes it over into the likeness of Christ’s perfect life.
+Therefore, this transformation is progressive – it is called sanctification.

 In His service,